Large Language Models and Games: A Survey and Roadmap: Roles of LLMs in Games

-Studies have shown that multiple agents are able to follow game rules and engage in game playing \cite{akata2023playing,xu2023exploring}, with different models consistently exhibiting their own aptitudes and weaknesses when applied to specific roles.
+Other studies have shown that multiple LLM-based agents are able to follow game rules and engage in game playing \cite{akata2023playing,xu2023exploring}, with different models consistently exhibiting their own aptitudes and weaknesses when applied to specific roles.
 This ability to interact within constraints is useful to instill believable behaviors in foreground and background NPCs, grounding their actions and dialogue within the rules of the game environment.
-Other work has focused more on the conversational and story-writing abilities of LLMs, such as the creation of dialogue between multiple characters, each having their unique personality, whilst following a consistent plot.
+Some work has focused more on the conversational and story-writing abilities of LLMs, such as the creation of dialogue between multiple characters, each having their unique personality, whilst following a consistent plot.
 One such example is the use of LLMs to generate a \emph{South Park} (Comedy Central, 1997) episode \cite{fable2023showrunner} with multiple characters within a well-known setting.
 There are limitations to this approach, primarily that LLMs perform something like a theatrical improvisation, rather than acting as an actor studying a part \cite{Shanahan2023role_play_LLMs}.
-Through this unconstrained process, the LLM is prone to hallucinations which do not fit the desired scenario.
+Through this unconstrained process the LLM is prone to hallucinations which do not fit the desired scenario.
 This volatility can be mitigated by providing the LLM not only with the conversation history but also with the current state of the environment, such as the items within it and their affordances, as well as the other characters and their corresponding actions.
-This method has been successfully employed to create conversational NPCs in text-based games \cite{urbanek2019learning}, but may also be extended to other scenarios or to cover the use of LLMs as active or interactive narrators.
+Urbanek \textit{et al.} \cite{urbanek2019learning} used a configurable multi-user dungeon text-based environment in a fantasy setting to allow for both human and language model-based players.
+The latter were able to use an updated game state, including descriptions of local environments, objects, and characters, to take better actions and engage in coherent dialogue.
+This approach may also be extended to other scenarios or to cover the use of LLMs as active or interactive narrators.
+Ubisoft showcased LLM-based NPCs in their Neo NPC demo \cite{obrien2024neonpc}, where the player can freely converse with the in-game characters.
+Each NPC was given a carefully hand-crafted persona, and all NPCs could respond within the constraints of the game narrative and their prescribed personality whilst generating realistic responses.
+The players were able to engage in game-specific activities with these NPCs, such as planning a heist, or even attempt an unrelated course of dialogue altogether.
+Care was taken to minimize toxicity and social biases inherent in the LLMs through the prompt defining each NPC, which also had a bearing on how the latter would react to any player's offensive or unruly discourse.